Timothy Woods

 hand view of a person giving a thumbs up

-When you’re looking to drop a large amount of money on any product, you have to take a look at the warranty.
-The warranty is a good indication that the company stands behind what they’re selling.
+When you’re looking to drop a large amount of money on any product, you must look at the warranty.
+The warranty indicates that the company stands behind what they’re selling.

 The brands that offer the longest warranties are the ones that have the least amount of problems with their products.

-Traeger offers 3 years on their warranty for all of the units under their name [2].
+Traeger offers 3 years on their warranty for all units under their name [4].

-Rec Tec, on the other hand, offers their warranties depending on the product.
-For the mid-range items, you will be covered for 2 - 4 years.
+On the other hand, Rec Tec offers their warranties depending on the product.
+You will be covered for 2 - 4 years for the mid-range items.

-However, on their more expensive units, you will be covered by a whopping 6 years.
+However, you will be covered by a whopping 6 years on their more expensive units.

 Rec Tec Vs. Traeger: Rec Tec